 American Home Shield sells home warranties, also sometimes called "home repair insurance."
 In exchange for a monthly fee, American Home Shield will pay to repair or replace any home appliance or system covered by your policy, like your refrigerator, stove or your home's HVAC system.
 You're only responsible for paying a set service fee per repair.

-Overall, we found that American Home Shield's protection plans were a little too good to be true, as poor consumer ratings indicate that the company struggles to provide the service as advertised.
+American Home Shield's protection plans are a little too good to be true, as poor consumer ratings indicate that the company struggles to provide the service as advertised.